Strongpreneur#Business Growth Strategies

 Sources of Staff

-In an effort to select the best out of the many qualified applicants for limited vacant positions management may resort to testing.
-There are many kinds of tests that can be used namely, Intelligent Test, Aptitude Test, Occupational Test, Psychological Test, and Medical Test.
+To select the best out of the many qualified applicants for limited vacant positions management may resort to testing.
+Many kinds of tests can be used namely, Intelligent Test, Aptitude Test, Occupational Test, Psychological Test, and Medical Test.

 In deciding the applicant to be engaged the job itself has to be considered.
 The job has to be analyzed in terms of what has to be done.
 Quality rating a means of defining jobs in terms of the human characteristics or qualities necessary; the work can be considered under technical, physical/personal, intellectual, emotional and volitional characteristics.